Uzay-G/portfolio/_posts/2019-09-10-useful-github-tools-and-libraries.md

 ### Style
 ![animate.css](/assets/images/animate.jpg)
 #### <a target="_blank" href="https://github.com/daneden/animate.css">Animate.css</a>
-<a target="_blank" href="https://github.com/daneden/animate.css">Animate.css</a> is a helpful css repo that lets you easily add animations to your code by simply adding a class to the element you wish to style.
-I really recommend it because its animations are very appealing and setup is quick and easy.<br>
+<a target="_blank" href="https://github.com/daneden/animate.css">Animate.css</a> is a helpful css repo that lets you add animations to your code by simply adding a class to the element you wish to style.
+I recommend it because its animations are very appealing and setup is quick and easy.<br>

 <center>